gabisurita/network-labs/setup.md

 ## Setup File Sharing

-Add the current user to the Virtualbox user group to avoid using sudo all the time.
+Add the current user to the VirtualBox user group to avoid using `sudo` all the time.

 ```
 sudo usermod -G vboxsf -a $USER